Come study journalism in the most exciting city in the world.

 Your city, New York City.

-The online application for NYU’s Urban Journalism Workshop will be available February 1, 2017.
-The application deadline is April 24, 2017.
-Accepted students will be notified beginning mid-May, 2017.
+The online application for NYU’s Urban Journalism Workshop is closed.
+The application deadline was April 24, 2018.
+Accepted students will be notified beginning mid-May, 2018.
 For admitted students, the program is free.

 Become a Backpack Reporter